 Cognitive behaviour therapy (CBT) is a treatment based on the idea that how you think and act affects how you feel.
 It can help in many different situations.

 How does cognitive behaviour therapy work?

 If you are thinking negatively about yourself or a situation and that is causing you problems, CBT might be able to help.

-In CBT, you work with a therapist to recognise the patterns of thinking that cause you problems.
+In CBT, you work with a therapist to recognise the patterns of thinking and behaviour that cause you problems.

 - First you will work with your therapist to understand what are the most troubling problems for you.